 Zapote — Mamey Sapote

 This fruit is native to Mexico, Central America and northern parts of South America, and it has tons of variations.

 Most Latino countries call them sapote or sapodilla, which describes a smaller version.

 In Colombia they call them zapote, mamey or zapote mamey.
 Both zapote and mamey are heard with equal frequency in Colombia.

-I have to admit that this one doesn’t taste fruity at all, but it’s still considered a fruit!
+I must admit that this one doesn’t taste fruity, but it’s still considered a fruit!
 It has more of a sweet potato, hominy, chestnut flavor and comes from a type of palm tree.